ibm-cloud-docs/monitoring/monitoring.md

 ## Events
 {: #monitoring_events}

-An event is a notification that informs about something that has occurred in any of the nodes that forward data to your IBM Cloud Monitoring with Sysdig instance.
+An event is a notification that informs about something that has occurred in any of the nodes that forward data to your {{site.data.keyword.mon_full_notm}} instance.
 Use events to review, track, and resolve issues.

 There are different types of events: